AhmadMudassir/terraform-ecs/README.md

    ```

 5. **Verify the deployment**
-   - Get the public IP from Terraform output or ECS console
+   - Get the public IP from ECS console
    - Visit: `http://<public-ip>` in your browser

 ---